Multi-Expert Learning Framework with the State Space Model for Optical and SAR Image Registration: Experiments and results

-To further demonstrate the performance of our method in precise registration, we present the registration accuracy at $T=1$, CMR(1), based on the SEN1-2 and OS datasets, as shown in Fig. \ref{fig:SEN1-2_256-192} and Fig. \ref{fig:OSdataset_512_256}.
-It can be seen that our proposed method achieves the best CMR(1) on the SEN1-2 and OS datasets.
-Specifically, on the SEN1-2 dataset, the best CMR(1) of the traditional handcrafted methods (MI) is 30.00\%, the best CMR(1) of the deep feature learning methods (MARU-Net) is 55.00\%, and the accuracy of our method is 62.14\%.
-RegistrationMamba acquires performance gains of 32.14\% and 7.14\% compared to traditional and deep learning-based methods, respectively.
-On the OS-256 and OS-512 datasets, the best CMR(1) of traditional handcrafted methods (CFOG) are 15.80\% and 20.54\%, respectively.
-The best CMR(1) of deep feature learning methods (OSMNet) are 20.51\% and 27.11\%, respectively.
-AESF combines deep features and structural features, further improving registration performances.
-Its CMR(1) on the OS-256 and OS-512 datasets are 22.29\% and 29.01\%, respectively.
-Our proposed method achieves the best registration results, and its CMR(1) on the OS-256 and OS-512 datasets are 24.94\% and 34.67\%, respectively.
-Compared to AESF, the registration results are improved by 2.65\% and 5.66\%, respectively.
+To further demonstrate the performance of our method in precise registration, we present the registration accuracy at $T=1$, CMR(1), based on the SEN1-2 and OS datasets, as shown in Table \ref{tab:SEN1-2} and Fig. \ref{fig:OSdataset_512_256}.
+It can be seen that our proposed method acquires the best CMR(1) on the SEN1-2 and OS datasets.
+Specifically, on the SEN1-2 dataset, the best CMR(1) of the traditional handcrafted methods (MI) is 30.00\%, the CMR(1) of the deep feature learning methods (MARU-Net) is 55.00\%, and the accuracy of our method is 62.14\%.
+ME-SSM acquires performance gains of 32.14\% and 7.14\% compared to traditional and deep learning-based methods, respectively.
+Although the CMR(1) of VU-Net is slightly higher by 0.86\% than that of our method, its other metrics are significantly lower.
+On the OS:256 and OS:512 datasets, the best CMR(1) of traditional handcrafted methods (CFOG) are 15.80\% and 20.54\%, respectively.
+Among deep learning methods, OSMnet demonstrates competitive performance with CMR(1) of 22.29\% and 29.48\%, surpassing or matching AESF (22.29\% and 29.01\%), which explicitly combines deep features and structural features.
+Our proposed method achieves the best registration results, and its CMR(1) on the OS:256 and OS:512 datasets are 24.94\% and 34.67\%, respectively.
+Compared to OSMnet, the registration results are improved by 2.65\% and 5.19\%, respectively.
 The superior performance of our proposal is mainly attributed to the following aspects.
-Firstly, RegistrationMamba has strong feature representation ability, which can effectively capture global contextual information and local features.
-Secondly, RegistrationMamba uses multi-expert feature learning to capture salient information across different transformations, greatly enriching the feature representations for limited texture image registration.
+Firstly, ME-SSM has a strong feature representation ability, which can effectively capture global contextual information and multi-level local features.
+Secondly, ME-SSM uses multi-expert feature learning to capture salient information across different transformations, greatly enriching the feature representations and boosting image registration performance on remote sensing images with limited textures.